Booty Luv

-Booty Luv are an English dance music group formed in June 2006 in London by their record label, Hed Kandi.
+Booty Luv are an English dance music group formed in June 2006 in London by their record label, Hedkandi.
 The group comprises two R&B vocalists, Cherise Roberts and Nadia Shepherd, both of whom were in the original line-up of the hip hop and R&B group Big Brovaz.
 To date, they have released one BPI Silver-certified studio solo album as a twosome, and have had five top twenty hits in the UK.
 They have also achieved international success, gaining hits in Ireland, Poland, the Netherlands and Germany.

 The duo decided to take a hiatus in 2009 to concentrate on solo projects after the release of their single "Say It", which was meant to be taken as the lead single from their second studio album.
 In late 2011, following a two-year break the duo announced they had changed their name to "Cherise & Nadia" and went on a mini-tour in Australia to promote material from their debut album.
 In November 2012, the duo changed their name back to Booty Luv and released their comeback single "Black Widow" on 3 February 2013.
-Although their second album remains unreleased and have not released any new material since 2013 the duo are still actively performing as of 2025.
+Although their second album remains unreleased and have not released any new material since 2013 the duo are still actively performing as of 2026.

 History

 2002–2005: Big Brovaz and formation

 Roberts and Shepherd both began their career as members of the R&B and hip hop group Big Brovaz, which achieved seven UK top 40 singles between 2002 and 2004.
 Roberts was already an established singer before joining Big Brovaz, recording a solo album Look Inside and single "2nd Best".
 The album won her a MOBO Unsung Award in 2000.

 Booty Luv was created during early recordings of the second Big Brovaz album, Re-Entry, when Roberts and Shepherd were approached to record and promote a new version of R&B/soul singer Tweet's club hit "Boogie 2nite".
-Following the poor sales of early singles from Re-Entry in mid-2006, the duo accepted the offer and began recording their new version of the song, initially only as a promotional track for the record label Hed Kandi.
+Following the poor sales of early singles from Re-Entry in mid-2006, the duo accepted the offer and began recording their new version of the song, initially only as a promotional track for the record label Hedkandi.
 Six months later in December, however, Booty Luv's version of "Boogie 2nite" was decided to be released as an actual single in the UK and mainland Europe following positive reviews from club DJs on the dance scene.